The background

 What do sellers need to know?

-Feel free to contact us If you have any questions or would like more information on Capital Gains Tax.
+Please feel free to contact us at Property Wizard Turkey if you have any questions or would like further information about Capital Gains Tax.